appserver-io/appserver/_tuts/running-magento-on-appserver-io.md

 ![Magento Installation Wizard - Step 3]({{ "/assets/img/posts/magento_installation_step_03.png" | prepend: site.baseurl }} "Create Admin Account")

-The final step of the installation wizard allows you to create an admin account.
+The final step of the installation wizard allows to create an admin account.
 This is necessary to login to the the `admin` panel.
-Enter your personal data and some user credentials here.
-The `Encryption Key` is optional, so you don't have to enter any data here.
+Enter your personal data and the user credentials here.
+The `Encryption Key` is optional, so you do not have to enter any data here.

 Finish the installation wizard by clicking on the button `Continue`.